FileMaker WebDirect 18 Guide

 Open the web browser and enter:

-<host>is the IP address or domain name of your FileMaker Server or FileMaker Cloud for AWS deployment.
+<host>is the IP address or domain name of your FileMaker Server or FileMaker Cloud product deployment.

 Click a solution’s filename to open the solution.